LucasCur/pseudopy/README.md

 - [v1.1] [FOR LOOPS] "for x = y to z" can be used instead of "for x in range(y,z)".

 - [v1.1] [ANTI-REPLACE] If the parser changed all instances of "function" to "def" inside your code to make the pseudocode run in python, however for a singular instance or multiple instances you want this to not be the case (i.e. you referenced the word "function" in a string and the parser changed it to "def", then include a $ after "function" and this instance of function will not be replaced.
-If however, you want a $ to come after the word function inside your code for whatever reason and this is now preventing that, simply add another $ as if the first one you added doesn't exist).
+If however, you want a $ to come after the word function inside your code for whatever reason and this is now preventing that, simply add another $ as if the first one you added doesn't exist). **This is applicable to all cases when words may be replaced, not just with the word "function"**
+-
 ## Example Usage

 - Example #1 (For Loops)